trilitech/tezos-developer-docs/docs/architecture/governance/amendment-history.md

 As presented in [Governance](../governance), the Tezos blockchain is constantly evolving, through new amendments.

-The history of the Tezos protocol can thus be presented as a list of past amendment proposals that were successfully voted and thus resulted in activated protocols.
+These approved amendments form the history of the Tezos protocol:

 ## [Athens](https://tezos.gitlab.io/protocols/004_Pt24m4xi.html) (Pt24m4xiP)